RvI101/Fantasy-Football-Auction-Web-App/README.md

 You then place bids for 15 players.
 Once everyone has placed their bids, the League Creator will be able to Resolve Bids from his League Hub.
 The highest bidder for a player gets the player.
 In the event of a tie, the winning bid is randomly chosen for convenience.
 Bidding phases will continue until all players have gotten 15 players.
 Once your team has been assembled, please use your fantasy football website of choice to track your fantasy points.
-The current player store is for the Premier League 19/20 season.
+The current player store is derived from the FPL API, so the player and team list should correspond the latest season of the Premier League.

-This can be forked by anyone and seamlessly used for any team list they possess.
-Simply replace playerStore.json with your own json data of players.
+This can be forked by anyone and used for any team list/API they possess.
+Modify PlayerService.ts to consume your file or API correctly.
 Demo here : https://football-auction.firebaseapp.com/